New Uranium District for Argentina’s Clean Energy Future

-- Advanced nuclear industry with no domestic uranium production; paying close to US$100 per pound U3O8 for imports.
+- Advanced nuclear industry with no domestic uranium production; paying close to US$100 per pound uranium for imports.

-- Argentina plans to increase nuclear power’s position in the country’s energy mix from 7 percent to 20 percent by 2025.
+- Argentina plans to increase nuclear power’s position in the country’s energy mix from seven percent to 20 percent by 2025.

 - Uranium surface production from identified discoveries has potential to support nuclear plants in Argentina within two years.

 - Access to Grosso Group’s long-established contacts in various provinces and the internationally recognized, provincially owned INVAP—an Argentine company specializing in the design and construction of complex nuclear technological systems.

 Key Project: Emerging Uranium District in Rio Negro, Argentina